codacy/codacy-rubocop/docs/description/Style_NestedModifier.md

-This cop checks for nested use of if, unless, while and until in their modifier form.
+Checks for nested use of if, unless, while and until in their modifier form.

 # Examples